stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-The algorithm to calculate the position of the camera is the same as the default controller except for the final step, there we factor out that step to a local helper which can the be over-ridden:
+The algorithm to calculate the position of the camera is the same as the default controller except for the final step, which is therefore factored out to a local helper which can then be over-ridden:

 ```java
 public void update(float x, float y) {